pyamsoft/pstate-frequency/README.md

 Requirements
 ============

-Intel P-State driver (included in kernel 3.13 and onwards I believe) glibc with GNU getopt.h
+Intel P-State driver (included in kernel 3.9 and onwards ) glibc with GNU Extensions for the following files:

-A C compiler of some kind.
-I use clang, so that is what is set by default in config.mk
++ sys/time.h

-However, you are welcome to use whatever works for you.
-I have found success using both clang and gcc, and have not tested builds using other compilers.
-Take note that any build errors that arise from the use of other compilers are most likely not the result of any of the code.
++ stdio.h

 Notes
 =====